-Bipartite graph It is possible to represent a relationship r by a bipartite graph (S, O, F) by considering two sets of vertices: one for subject entities $S \subseteq \mathcal{E}$ and one for object entities $O \subseteq \mathcal{E}$.
+Bipartite graph [17] It is possible to represent a relationship r by a bipartite graph (S, O, F) by considering two sets of vertices: one for subject entities $S \subseteq \mathcal{E}$ and one for object entities $O \subseteq \mathcal{E}$.
 Typically for the birthplace relationship, subjects and objects are people and cities respectively.
 Note that we do not require S and O to be disjoint, which is useful for relationships such as part of where a same place can be both subject or object of this relationship.

-As shown in Figure 2, each edge $(s_i, o_i) \in F$ represents a fact (s, r, o).
-We denote the probability that an entity e has k facts at a time t by t: $P(k_e(t) = k)$, and the probability mass function by P(k).
+As shown in Figure 2, each edge $(s_i, o_j) \in F$ represents a fact $\langle s_i, r, o_j \rangle$.
+We denote the probability that an entity e has k facts at a time t by t: $P(k_e(t) = k)$ (i.e., k_s for outgoing degree and k_o for incoming degree), and the probability mass function by P(k).
 For knowledge graphs, the degree k of an entity e is a key indicator, as it provides information about the amount of knowledge about the entity, i.e. the number of facts involving it with other entities in the graph.
-In this way, the distribution of degrees P(k)indicates the distribution of facts within the graph, highlighting entities that are poorly represented and those that concentrate the majority of knowledge.
+In this way, the distribution of degrees P(k) indicates the distribution of facts within the graph, highlighting entities that are poorly represented and those that concentrate the majority of knowledge.
 In the case of the birthplace relationship, the outgoing degree will be 1 for most subjects (i.e., people), while the incoming degree for objects (i.e., cities) will be very unbalanced as shown in Figure 1.